matrixinfer-ai/kthena/docs/kthena/docs/reference/router-access-log-fields.md

 ## Configuration

-Access logging is configured through environment variables in the infer-router deployment:
+Access logging is configured through environment variables in the kthena router deployment:

 ### Environment Variables